rashevskyv/DBI_watcher/README.md

 # DBI Watcher

-Utility that polls the latest release of [DBIPatcher](https://github.com/rashevskyv/DBIPatcher) and produces a ready-to-use `config.ini` archive for Ultrahand packages.
+Utility that polls the latest release of [DBIPatcher](https://github.com/rashevskyv/DBIPatcher) and produces a ready-to-use `config.ini` for Ultrahand packages.
 The script mirrors the behaviour of `unpack_translation`, but applies the DBI specific template and skips repacking translation zips.

 ## Prerequisites